Peter Reynolds (actor)

 Peter Reynolds (born Peter Gordon Horrocks; 16 August 1921 – 22 April 1975) was an English actor.

 Career

 Most of his career was spent in B films, as "the archetypal spiv, unreliable boyfriend, unscrupulous blackmailer, the smoothie ever ready to light a lady's cigarette".
 Filmink reflected "few actors of his generation made movies more fun."
+An example is his starring role as a fundamentally decent but corruptible business man in the classic heist film The Breaking Point (1961 film).

 He starred in two early films for John Guillermin.
 He played Hilaire in episode 28 of The Adventures of William Tell, The Avenger (1959).